 Regular exercise should improve your long-term health.
 Before you start exercising, ask the healthcare team or your GP for advice.

-An endoscopic ultrasound is usually a safe and effective way of finding out more about a problem in the lining of your upper digestive system and in structures beneath the lining.
+An endoscopic ultrasound is usually a safe and effective way of finding out more about a problem in the wall of your upper digestive system and in structures beneath the wall.IMPORTANT INFORMATION

 For more on how this information was prepared, click here.